carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ~~~
 {: .language-r}

-We will now construct a phyloseq object using phyloseq data types:
+We will now construct a Phyloseq object using Phyloseq data types:

 ~~~
 metagenome_JC1A = phyloseq(OTU, TAX)